AyushDhimann/Noodl/src/backend/README.md

 - **Asynchronous Task Handling**: Long-running processes like AI content generation are handled in background threads, providing an immediate response to the user and allowing them to poll for status updates.
 - **Persistent Task Logging**: Generation progress is logged to a database, ensuring that status updates can be retrieved even if the server restarts.
 - **Atomic Operations & Cleanup**: The system is designed to be atomic.
 If any part of the multi-step generation process fails, all partially created data (database records, etc.) is automatically rolled back, preventing orphaned data.
-- **Secure & Modular Routes**: The API is organized into logical, secure blueprints (Users, Paths, Progress, NFTs) for clarity and maintainability.
+- **Secure & Modular Routes**: The API is organized into logical, secure blueprints (Users, Paths, Progress, NFTs, Search) for clarity and maintainability.

 ### 💻 Developer Experience
+- **Multiple UIs for Development**:
+    - **Live Demo UI**: A user-facing, interactive Gradio application that simulates the real user experience.
-- **Comprehensive Testing UI**: Comes with a pre-built, aesthetic Gradio UI that provides a full suite of tools to test every single API endpoint without needing a separate frontend application.
+    - **Testing UI**: A comprehensive Gradio UI that provides a full suite of tools to test every single API endpoint individually.
 - **Extensive Configuration**: Application behavior can be easily modified via environment variables, including feature flags to toggle major functionalities like blockchain registration or duplicate checking.
 - **Detailed Documentation**: This README provides a complete guide to setup, architecture, and every available API endpoint.